 Using the Florida Natural Areas Inventory classification scheme, the following natural communities occur on the site: maritime hammock, sand pine scrub, scrubby flatwoods, pine flatwoods, sandhill, upland mixed forest, baygall, depression marsh, dome (cypress), floodplain swamp, blackwater stream, estuarine tidal marsh, and estuarine unconsolidated substrate (tidal flat).
 A large portion of the property is in silviculture (mostly slash pine).
 The significant wildlife resources include, but are not limited to, two eagle nests, large wood stork colony, breeding painted buntings and large aggregations of wading and shorebirds foraging in the freshwater and estuarine wetlands.
 In addition, five documented cultural sites exist on the property (Master Site Files SJ3152-3156).
 Probably two others could be added.
 The sites are all pre-historic St. Johns Culture (and possibly earlier) and several contain historic components.
 There also at least five documented farms or plantations that utilized the site during the Second Spanish and Territorial Periods.

 Funding and Management

 This site was acquired with Florida Forever and St. Johns River Water Management District funds.
-The Department of Environmental Protection (DEP), Division of Recreation and the Division of Forestry each manage fifty percent of this tract.
+The Department of Environmental Protection's Division of Recreation and its Division of Forestry each manage fifty percent of this tract.